We started a conversation about running a first-rate rehearsal in the previous post with Tips 1 – 4:

 - Fertile Training Ground – your tech leaders can use the rehearsal time to teach newbies live sound, video and lighting without the pressure of Sunday morning.

-Also, if you want to make #1 happen, a rehearsal tech could come in 1/2 hour early and make sure the stage is set and the system is on.
+Also, if you want to make the first tip happen (1.
+Start on Time), a rehearsal tech should come in a half hour early and make sure the stage is set and the system is on.

 6. Listen only to new songs.